 If you've tried quitting weed cold turkey and bounced back within two weeks, you're not weak.
 You're statistically normal.
-And there's a growing body of clinical research suggesting that a controlled THC taper, the kind edibles are uniquely suited for, might be a smarter exit ramp than the standard "just stop" advice.
+And there's a growing body of clinical research suggesting that a controlled THC taper, the kind edibles are uniquely suited for, is a smarter exit ramp than the standard "just stop" advice.

 A 2022 clinical review published in Addiction (Connor et al.), covering more than 20,000 cannabis users, found that about half of regular users experience withdrawal symptoms after abrupt cessation.
 Those symptoms start within 24 to 48 hours, peak around days two through six, and can include irritability, anxiety, insomnia, depressed mood, and loss of appetite.
 For heavy users, some symptoms persist beyond three weeks.